Skip to content

 • Transform errors: Return original event unchanged (atomic rollback)

-• Summary: Show error count at end
+• Summary: Show recovered runtime errors as warnings at end

 When to Use